department-of-veterans-affairs/vets-website/_education/4-gi-bill-montgomery-selected-reserve.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-Coming soon.

-“GI Bill®® is a registered trademark of the United States Department of Veterans Affairs (VA).
+“GI Bill® is a registered trademark of the United States Department of Veterans Affairs (VA).
 The absence of the registration symbol ® does not constitute a waiver of VA's trademark rights in that phrase.”
 Read our Terms of Use.

 </div>
 </div>